 For he has set a day when he will judge the world with justice by the man he has appointed.
 He has given proof of this to all men by raising him from the dead.”
 (Acts 17:31)

-I encourage you to skim through the book of Acts and check out the passages where someone is presenting the gospel to the lost.
-You will find that not once does anyone start their message by telling people how much God loves them, neither do they present an opportunity to pray a prayer that secures eternal life for them.
+If you to skim through the book of Acts and check out the passages where someone is presenting the gospel to the lost, you will find that not once does anyone start their message by telling people how much God loves them, neither do they present an opportunity to pray a prayer that secures eternal life for them.
 Consistently, throughout the scriptures, a presentation of the gospel begins first with who Jesus is.

 This is no small thing.
 The gospel is not a transaction whereby we punch our ticket to heaven by checking off some boxes.
 People aren’t saved just by raising their hand, or simply asking for forgiveness (Acts 3:19), or repeating someone else’s words.
 The gospel is an invitation to enter into a relationship with the person, Jesus Christ, and it is in this relationship that forgiveness and eternal life are realized.
 This relationship is with the Son of God, the Judge of the living and the dead, the King of kings who has been given all authority in heaven and earth.
 People must first have a proper response to Jesus and his authority before they are in a position to receive what he has done for them.
-Jesus did not die on the cross so that people can continue to live in rebellion with no consequences.
+Jesus did not die on the cross so that people can continue to live a life of independence with no consequences.
 He died to restore a proper, healthy relationship between God and man.
 We don’t get to resist Jesus’ rightful place of authority over our life, and still cash in on what he did for us.
-If the gospel is reduced to sharing what Jesus has done for people, it becomes only a personal salvation message that sells the benefits while giving very little attention to who Jesus is and what is required to be in relationship with him.
-Since the gospel is an invitation to a relationship with this King Jesus, then it is not just something we must believe, it is also something we must obey (Heb 5:9, 2 Thess 1:8).
+If the gospel is reduced to only sharing what Jesus has done for people, it becomes a personal salvation message; selling the benefits but giving little attention to who Jesus is and what is required to be in relationship with him.
+Since the gospel is an invitation to a relationship with this King Jesus, then it is not something we just believe, it is also something we must obey (Heb 5:9, 2 Thess 1:8).

 What does it mean to preach the kingdom of God?